Eldia: Circumstances of wreck

 After delivery of its load of Colombian sugar in Saint John, New Brunswick Eldia was hit by a storm delivering 80 mph winds.
 This storm was part of a period of extreme weather which caused President Ronald Reagan to pledge federal disaster relief.
 Running for the open sea without cargo or ballast, and therefore riding high on the waves, Eldia was unable to match the strength of the storms.
 Her captain, Ernesto Garces, was also hampered by her lack of contemporary electronic technology for monitoring the weather, which had enabled other ships in the area to anticipate the problems that would come with the storm and take appropriate action; all he could do was monitor radio broadcasts.
 He attempted to bring the ship under control but was forced onto Nauset Beach at around 4pm.
 Two hours later the ship was abandoned by its crew of 23 Filipinos, who were rescued by a helicopter from Air Station Cape Cod.

 Due to the ease of access to the area New England residents crowded to see the sight when the weather improved.
 One estimation is that approximately 150,000 did so.
 The town collected US$81,693 by charging $2 a day for visitors' car parking, and many businesses conducted a lot of additional trade during this curious period.

-The wreck was drawn back off the beach on May 17, 1984, taken to a scrap-yard in Rhode Island and then on to another at Staten Island.
+The wreck was drawn back off the beach on May 17, 1984, taken to a scrapyard in Rhode Island and then on to another at Staten Island.
 The ship was reportedly cut up in either 1985 or 1989.